balenaltd/handbook/Support.md

  * Severity 3- must be replied to in 24 hours
  * Severity 4 - doesn't have an SLA!
 Woo.
 We still want to respond promptly, but it's definitely a lower priority than the others
 * If there is a conversation in Flowdock related to a Front conversation, always link them.
 This helps us know what discussion was had and what actions were taken -- useful insights for teardowns, future support requests and product changes.
- * How to link Flowdock to Front: in the sidebar (toggle to Resin #1), paste the tag in a Flowdock thread.
+ * How to link Flowdock to Front: in the sidebar (toggle to Resin), paste the tag in a Flowdock thread.
 You can also start a Flowdock conversation about the ticket from the sidebar, which will add the tag and a URL to the Front thread.
 * When responding to a ticket, remember to check the Front sidebar for related Flowdock conversations.
 * Every time you touch a ticket, consider what metadata you can add:
  * comments explaining actions you've taken (that aren't captured in logs, Flowdock or your message to the user)